liangzheng816/OfficeDocs-SharePoint/migration/mm-egnyte-step1-connect.md

 - Issue a new key for Egnyte Connect API
 - Issue a new key for Egnyte protect

-Egnyte automativally generates the keys.
+Egnyte automatically generates the keys.
 You need these keys to connect Migration Manager.

 >[!Tip]
 > If you need assistance creating your application, contact [Egnyte support](https://developers.egnyte.com/contact).